taivu/sprucemarks-forked-from-original/README.md

 You can help in any number of ways; here are a few ideas to get you started.

 * Help other people get organized by pointing them to [Sprucemarks](https://chrome.google.com/webstore/detail/sprucemarks/fakeocdnmmmnokabaiflppclocckihoj).
-* [Create an issue](https://github.com/ForestMist/sprucemarks/issues) if you notice anything odd.
+* [Create an issue](https://github.com/ForestMist/sprucemarks/issues) if you notice a bug.
 * Fork this repository and use it as a basis for your own super awesome Chrome Extension.

 Cheers!